libreobjet/open-guide/en/motivation.md

 > ![_Red and Blue chair, Gerrit Rietveld_ − Mathieu Gabiot − Free art license](./images/RnB-chair.svg)
 _How to construct Rietveld furniture_ documents the best known and most typical furniture designs by Gerrit Rietveld down the smallest detail.
 The book contains working plans, measurements, detail drawings, lists of materials and instructions for the assembly of each piece, as well as historical information about each one.   −[How to construct Rietveld furniture](http://www.copyrightbookshop.be/en/books/details/1038/0 )

 Rietveld was a Dutch furniture designer and architect.
 One of the principal members of the dutch artistic movement called _De Stijl_.
-Piet Mondrian is the most famous figure from that movememt.
+Piet Mondrian is the most famous figure from that movement.
 Rietveld is famous for his Red and Blue Chair and for the Rietveld Schröder House.